state

 Holding

-Commonwealth Court held that the Commission was potentially required to conduct environmental impact study under Clean Streams Law.
+Court overruled the Pennsylvanis Turnpike Commission's preliminary objections and held that the Commission was potentially required to conduct environmental impact study under Clean Streams Law.
+The Court remanded the case to the lower court.

 Disposition